 Polymyxin B Sulfate is an antibiotic that’s intended for gram-negative bacteria.
 These bacteria are commonly what cause infections in wounds and after surgery (CDC).
-These are often resistant to drugs and, more concerning, are able to adapt to become resistant to antibiotics, which is why you don’t want to use antiobiotics for a prolonged period of time or too commonly.
+These are often resistant to drugs and, more concerning, are able to adapt to become resistant to antibiotics, which is why you don’t want to use antibiotics for a prolonged period of time or too frequently.

 So this ingredient can be ruled out quickly, not only because it can be unsafe to used for a prolonged period but also because Propionibacterium acnes is a gram-positive bacteria.

 Bacitracin does work against gram-postitive bacteria, but it really only works against S aureus and streptococci.
 It also works as a superficial bacterial infection, meaning that it won’t penetrate the skin enough to really reach the cause of acne (MedScape).